hb537/HanaBauta_FinalProject/README.md

 ## Shiny App

-The interactive app accompanies this report and allows users to explore:
+The interactive app allows users to explore all major analyses from the report:

+- **About** — Study context, research questions, and key statistics
-- **Descriptives** — distributions of GAD-7, internet use, and PHQ-9, coloured by subgroup
+- **Descriptives** — Distributions of GAD-7, internet use, and PHQ-9, coloured by subgroup
-- **Group Comparisons** — box/violin plots and t-test results by LGBTQ+ or first-gen status
+- **Group Comparisons** — Box/violin plots and Welch t-test results by LGBTQ+ or first-gen status
-- **Regression Models** — scatter plots with regression lines and standardised coefficient plots
+- **Regression Models** — Regression lines and standardised coefficient forest plot
-- **Moderation Analysis** — marginal predicted GAD-7 by internet use for each subgroup
+- **Moderation Analysis** — Marginal predicted GAD-7 by internet use for each subgroup with 95% CI bands

 🔗 **[https://hbauta.shinyapps.io/application/](https://hbauta.shinyapps.io/application/)**